Name: Ruth Krolik

 Before moving to Cornwall I worked as a social worker and then worked for North Cornwall District Council.

-I have four children who are now all young adults following successful careers mainly due to the excellent education they received here in Cornwall.
+I have four children who are now all young adults following successful careers mainly due to the excellent education they received here in North Cornwall.

 Higher National Diploma in Applied Social Studies from University of the West of England Bristol.